soundasleep/stormcloak.games/_posts/2026-01-24-early-access-content.md

 My development efforts over the last two years
-(since [Steam Next Fest in Feb 2024](/2024/02/14/next-fest-whats-next)) has primarily been focused over four areas: more content, a refined identity, better performance, and a cleaner UI.
+(since [Steam Next Fest in Feb 2024](/2024/02/14/next-fest-whats-next)) have primarily been focused over four areas: more content, a refined identity, better performance, and a cleaner UI.
 In today's feature preview, I'd love to chat about some of the new content, mechanics, and buildings that you'll be able to play with in Adaptory Early Access!